 \subsection{Solvable optimization problem}

 Note that the objective functions in Section\,\ref{subsec:ObjFunc} are linear and, together with the re-arrangements introduced in Section\,\ref{subsec:ConstrCommun} and Section\,\ref{subsec:ConstrIllum}, our optimization problem can be formulated as a mixed-integer programming (MIP) problem with linear, bilinear and quadratic constraints.
 It now complies with all features to be solved by a non-convex solver such as Gurobi and CVX interface~\cite{Gurobi, cvx}.
-We formulate our \textsc{JointMinOut} optimization problem as

-We maximize the objective function subject to the following constraints: C1-C2 refer to the maximum possible number of mirrors (or ORISs) given by $N_{\rm max}$, and to the LED-mirror association defined in \eqref{eq:BetaForSingleUserTx}; C3-C4 invoke the Big-$M$ approach to define the outage variable $b$; C5 defines the average illuminance constrained at a minimum value of $E_{\rm th}$; C6 defines the illuminance uniformity constrained at a minimum value of $U_{{\rm min}}$; C7 refers to the minimum illuminance $E_{{\rm min}}$ along the whole room required to define illuminance uniformity in C6; C8 defines the maximum illuminance along the whole room; and C9-13 include definitions for all the variables used in the optimization problem.
+We formulate our \textsc{JointMinOut} optimization problem as We maximize the objective function subject to the following constraints: C1-C2 refer to the maximum possible number of mirrors (or ORISs) given by $N_{\rm max}$, and to the LED-mirror association defined in \eqref{eq:BetaForSingleUserTx}; C3-C4 invoke the Big-$M$ approach to define the outage variable $b$; C5 defines the average illuminance constrained at a minimum value of $E_{\rm th}$; C6 defines the illuminance uniformity constrained at a minimum value of $U_{{\rm min}}$; C7 refers to the minimum illuminance $E_{{\rm min}}$ along the whole room required to define illuminance uniformity in C6; C8 defines the maximum illuminance along the whole room; and C9-13 include definitions for all the variables used in the optimization problem.

 If we assume the variable $P_l$ is known and fixed for all LEDs, C5-C10 and C13 are not needed, and the problem becomes a 0-1 integer linear program.
-This is one of Karp's 21 NP-complete problems~\cite{Karp1972} and requires exponential time with respect to the input size to solve.
-We can solve this for small enough problems and with enough computational resources, but it is not currently solvable for practical cases of interest.
+This is one of Karp's 21 NP-complete problems and requires exponential time with respect to the input size to solve~\cite{Karp1972}.
+We can solve this for small enough problems and with enough computational resources, but the problem becomes intractable when considering realistic scenarios.
 The input size equals $K\cdot L$, which is very large as the value of $K$ must be in the hundreds so that the walls are partitioned into sufficiently small elements to get an accurate NLoS channel representation.
 Including an unknown power allocation $P_l,\,\forall l$ as a new variable makes the problem even more difficult to solve, requiring heuristic approaches.